Matchstic/Xen-HTML/README.md

-# Xen-HTML
+## Xen HTML
-###Unified and simplified HTML rendering
+Unified and simplified HTML rendering
 =========

-This repository is intended as a place to report and track known issues, along with any code fragments I may release of parts of the tweak.
+Xen HTML provides users the ability to display any HTML-based widget on the Lockscreen and Homescreen of their iOS devices.

+### Building

+This project requires iOSOpenDev

+### License

+Licensed under the LGPLv3